 Here are three of the most common types of business models used in the fitness industry.

-Subscription or Membership Model
+Subscription Program or Membership Program Model

 The subscription or membership business model is a good fit for most gym companies for several reasons.
 Memberships are often offered by fitness businesses for a cost-effective way to operate and to scale high profitability.
 Also, this type of model saves you from building a strategy from scratch.